dmnfarrell/pandastable/doc/source/description.rst

 -  it may also be useful for data analysts and programmers who want to get an initial interactive look at their tabular data without coding

-The primary source for this documentation is on the github wiki pages.
-This site is mostly intended for documentating the module API.
-For dataexplore see below.

 Current Features
 ================